meertensinstituut/OpenSKOS-browser/README.md

 1.2  Make two customized configuration files: config.inc.php and config.js
 -------------------------------------------------------------------------------
-Copy config.inc.dist.php, which is located in <..>/sites/openskos/config, and place the copy into the same directory.
+Copy config.inc.dist.php, which is located in <..>/docker, and place the copy into <..>/sites/openskos/config directory.
 Rename it to config.inc.php, exclude from commits (ignore) and edit.
-Editing is replacing questionmarks with your settings, such as remote uris and a password.
+Editing is replacing dummy parameters with your settings, such as remote uris and a password.
 When editing follow short instructions given in the comments in the rows to edit.

-Do the same with config.dist.js located in <..>/sites/openskos/javascript/openskos.
-It must be renamed to config.js and placed in the same directory.
+Do the same with config.dist.js located in <..>/docker.
+It must be renamed to config.js and placed in the directory <..>/sites/openskos/javascript/openskos.

 1.3 Run composer
 -------------------------------------------------------------------------------